-This course covers fundamental principles, theories and problems of physics, and should be taken by students who have not had a course in high school physics, those with an inadequate background for PHY 235 and by those students whose curriculum requires four credit hours of physics.
-(Meets for six hours - four hours lecture, two hours lab)
+This course covers the fundamental principles and theories of physics, and should be taken by students who need a natural science elective, and those who need to take higher level physics courses and have not had high school physics.
+(Meets for six hours per week - four hours lecture, two hours lab).